arendd/bh-europe_2025_metrics/paper/paper.md

 The foundation of the project was a broad analysis of the current KPI landscape.
 Various representatives from different ELIXIR Nodes were approached in advance and invited to participate in the project.
 They were asked to provide insight into known processes, workflows or, if already available, existing KPI sets or guidelines.
 The information gathered in this process is summarised below.

 Various project participants from different ELIXIR Nodes (**Czech Republic, Germany, Ireland, Italy, Norway, Netherlands, Spain, UK, ELIXIR Hub**) have kindly shared their experiences.
-The authors would also like to acknowledge the following Nodes for sharing offline information valuable for the manuscript:
+The authors would also like to acknowledge Laura Chabot, Grégory Gimenez and Anne-Françoise Adam-Blondon from **ELIXIR France** and Séverine Duvaud (**ELIXIR-CH**) for sharing offline information valuable for the manuscript.

-**ELIXIR-FR**: Laura Chabot, Grégory Gimenez and Anne-Françoise Adam-Blondon

-**ELIXIR-CH**: Séverine Duvaud

 ## ELIXIR-FR